ibeach/ibeach.github.io/_pages/hyperbolic.md

 </tr>
 </table>

-Fuchsian groups also induce tilings.
+Fuchsian groups of isometries also induce tilings, where each tile is a copy of the group's fundamental domain.

 <table>
 <tr>